leos313/ldd3_training/README.md

 * If you are reading this document and you want to try to compile and run these examples, please feel free to do it.
 But keep in mind that **No warranty is attached**; I cannot take responsibility for errors or fitness for use.
 * If you find some errors and you want to help to improve this code, feel free to text me or start issues, pull requests etc.
 * If you think there is something wrong or ambiguous with License please text me and I will fix the errors (the examples are "under construction").
 * If you want to learn how to write a device driver, please read the [book][1].
 You can use the following list of exercises to implement the new commands and strategies and you can compare with the solution I am proposing.
-Giving me feedback, we can improve, **both** (or maybe only me), our codes.
+Giving me feedback, we can improve, **both**, our codes.